gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - Buildship uses de-duplicated names for Eclipse projects when multiple Gradle builds are imported containing duplicate names
 - When a project is removed from the workspace, another project can take it's name

+#### Open issues

+- The eclipse workspace might contain existing projects.
+There should be a way to pass the names of the existing projects so that de-duplication could rename any duplicates.
+This isn't specific to the composite build and should be solved for ordinary builds as well.

 ### Story - `EclipseWorkspace` model for a composite substitutes source project dependencies for external module dependencies

 If a composite contains a projectA and projectB, where projectA has a binary (external) dependeny on projectB, then the `EclipseProject` model for projectA should contain a reference to projectB via `EclipseProject.getProjectDependencies()`.
 The `EclipseProject.getClasspath()` should not contain a reference to projectB.